List of Computer Terms for Digital Investigations

 Mouse – A device that is used to operate a computer.

-Mouse Pad – A desktop pad that makes it easier for the mouse to move.
+Mouse Pad – A desktop pad that makes moving the mouse easier.

 Netiquette – Netiquette is short for “internet etiquette.
 In general, it refers to using good behavior on the internet.
-For example, it is considered bad behavior to type messages in ALL CAPS.
-In the online world, this is the equivalent of yelling.
+For example, typing messages in ALL CAPS is considered bad behavior, equivalent to yelling.

 Operating System – In computing, an operating system (OS) is an interface between hardware and the user.
-The operating system is responsible for the management and coordination of activities and the sharing of the resources of a computer, that acts as a host for computing applications run on the machine.
+The operating system is responsible for managing and coordinating activities and sharing the resources of a computer that acts as a host for computing applications run on the machine.
 One of the primary purposes of an operating system is to handle the resource allocation and access protection of the hardware.
 This relieves the application programmers from having to manage these details.

 OSINT – Open Source Intelligence.